 In China, India, Indonesia, Sri Lanka and other tea producing countries, tea is hand-picked.
 Farmers in these countries have lowwages but in Australia wages are much higher.
 The biggest reason for Nucifora’s success is the inventiveness of Sybbie Nucifora.
 Sybbie designed and built a mechanical tea picker.

 ≡The Beginning of 'Nucifora'

-Early in February 1985, we began picking tea seeds at Pat Byrnes Old Tea Plantation.
-The crew struggled through green ants and raspberry bushes to pick 4,000kgs.
+Early in February 1985, the Nucifora family began picking tea seeds at Pat Byrnes Old Tea Plantation.
+The crew struggled against green ants and raspberry bushes to pick 4,000kgs.
 These seeds were taken to Cairns to be kept in cold storage until anticipated planting in early April.

 Sybbie and Sam were halfway through the painstaking task of punching the holes in the plastic mulch.
-Each day they would burn the cardboard wrappers from around the rolls of polythene and on this particular Saturday, whilst they were having their lunch break, the shed caught fire and totally destroyed the shed and thousands of dollars worth of their plastic mulch.
+Each day they would burn the cardboard wrappers from around the rolls of polyethyene and on this particular Saturday, whilst they were having their lunch break, the shed caught fire and both the shed and thousands of dollars’ worth of their plastic mulch were destroyed.
 They had to grit their teeth and start from scratch again.
-Some 3000 holes were punched into 300 rolls of plastic.
+Some 3000 holes were punched into each of 300 rolls of plastic.